lauringlab/variant_pipeline/tutorial/README.md

 ### 4.1 Setup

-Let's setup an experimental directory
-From your scratch directory run.
-Where exp_label is an experimental label you choose
+Let's setup an experimental directory.
+This will hold all of the files and data that you use for a given experiment or flux run.
+From your scratch directory run, where "exp_label" is the name you choose for this experiment.
+Make it something that provides information about the experiment and/or a date.
 ```
 mkdir exp_label
 cd exp_label